Zelenskyy appoints former NSDC secretary as ambassador to Serbia

 At the same time, with the same date, was published a presidential decree dismissing diplomat Volodymyr Tolkach from the post of Ukrainian representative in the country.
 He had been working in this position since December 2021, and had previously served as Ambassador to the State of Kuwait in the Middle East for nine years.

-Lytvynenko's predecessor at the NSDC was Oleksiy Danylov.
-After dismissal Zelenskyy claimed that he had approved his appointment as ambassador to Moldova, but it never happened.
+Lytvynenko's predecessor as secretary was Oleksiy Danylov.
+After the latter's dismissal, Zelenskyy stated that he had agreed to his appointment as ambassador to Moldova, but this never happened.